-What is a heart rate?
+What is the heart rate?
 Heart rate is the number of times your heart beats per minute to fulfill energy needs of every cell in your body from head to feet.
-It is a single number, the measuring unit for heart rate is BPM (beats per minute).
-The normal healthy heartbeat is 60 BPM.
+It is a single number; the measuring unit for heart rate is BPM (beats per minute).
+The average healthy heartbeat is 60 BPM.

-The normal resting heart rate in adults is 60 to 90 BPM.
+The standard resting heart rate in adults is 60 to 90 BPM.
 Athletes often have been resting heart rates of below 60 BPM.
-The low pulse rate in athletes is due to their ability to pump a higher volume of blood per beat (i.e. higher stroke volume).
+The low pulse rate in athletes is due to their ability to pump a higher volume of blood per beat (i.e., higher stroke volume).

 In the HARVEST study, 15 % of hypertensive patients had a resting heart rate over 85 beats per minute, and approximately 27 % had a heart rate over 80 beats per minute.